philbowles/h4plugins/docs/basic.md

 Emits `H4PE_EVENT` with an ever-increasing value in `msg`, i.e. it counts how many clean, debounced transition *pairs* or short "stabs" (as in `h4pTactless`) have occurred.

-This may seem initially to be of little practical use, but it serves as the basis of several more obviously useful types when the count is acted upon: A "latching" switch (one that stays in the same state till you poke it again) is simply a GPIO that counts from 0 to 1 then starts again.
+This may seem initially to be of little practical use, but it serves as the basis of several more obviously useful types when the count is acted upon: A "latching" switch (one that stays in the same state till you poke it again) is simply a `h4pCounting` that counts from 0 to 1 then starts again.

-Similary, imagine you need to "cycle" through a list of options on a graphcial menu - a quite common user input pattern for many devices is to repeatedly press/release an up/down "arrow" button...which is simply a GPIO that counts from 1 to < however many menu options you have > then starts again.
+Similary, imagine you need to "cycle" through a list of options on a graphcial menu - a quite common user input pattern for many devices is to repeatedly press/release an up/down "arrow" button...which is simply a `h4pCounting` that counts from 1 to < however many menu options you have > then starts again.

-## Pipeline

- `npSmooth{dbTime}`->`npFilterINACTIVE`->`npPUBLISHSIGE`
+Pipeline: `npSmooth{dbTime}`->`npFilterINACTIVE`->`npPUBLISHSIGE`

- (sigE [ short for "sigma Events"] is an internal value held by each pin of the all-time total count of events sent. *This* is the value emitted in the `H4PE_EVENT` rather than the more usual instaneous actual physical/logical value 0 or 1, since that has no use / meaning in this context)
+ (sigE [ short for "sigma Events"] is an internal value held by each pin of the all-time total count of events sent. *This* is the value emitted in the `H4PE_EVENT` rather than the more usual instantaneous actual physical/logical value 0 or 1, since that has no use / meaning in this context)

-## Simplified Declaration

 ```cpp
 h4pCounting(uint8_t p,uint8_t m,H4PM_SENSE s,uint32_t dbTime);